brox-star/N-Gram-Model/README.md

 # N-Gram-Model
-Eses a corpus to generate sentences.
+Uses a corpus to generate sentences.
 Based on Markov model.